jsirois/dev-cmd/README.md

 More on execution in various environments [below](#Execution), but you can run the greet command with, for example `uv run dev-cmd greet`.

-There are two special argv0's you can use in your commands:
+There are two special argv0's you can use in your command arguments list:
-1. "python": This will be mapped to the Python interpreter that is executing `dev-cmd`.
+1. "python": This will be mapped to the Python interpreter specified for the command (described below) or else the Python interpreter executing `dev-cmd`.
-2. A file name ending in ".py": This will be assumed to be a python script, and it will be run using the Python interpreter that is executing `dev-cmd`.
+2. A file name ending in ".py": This will be assumed to be a python script, and executed with a Python interpreter as described in 1 above.

 You can define as many commands as you want.
 They will all run from the project root directory (the directory containing the `pyproject.toml` the commands are defined in) and accept no arguments